 That being said, Body at Brighton Rock is a must see and Fontes is an actress I hope to see more of in the future.
 As for Benjamin?
 I can not wait for more feature-length films from her.
 While I have been in love with her anthology work, here she has proven that she can masterfully tell a story and pull the audience into the wilderness with only one character as a touch point.

-Having premiered at South by Southwest in March, Body at Brighton Rock is available on demand and in select theaters now.
+Having premiered at SXSW in March, Body at Brighton Rock is available on-demand and in select theaters now.

 Kate is co-founder, EIC, and CCO of BWT.
 She’s also a Certified Rotten Tomatoes Critic, host, and creator of our flagship podcast, But Why Tho? and Did You Have To?.
 She also manages all PR relationships for comics, manga, film, TV, and anime.
 She has an MA in Cultural Anthropology and Religious Studies focusing on how pop culture impacts society.